-As of February 28 or 29, 2020, 2021 and 2022, we had RMB404.7 million, RMB378.4 million and RMB262.4 million (US\$41.6 million), respectively, in cash and cash equivalents.
+As of February 28, 2021, 2022 and 2023, we had RMB378.4 million, RMB262.4 million and RMB175.7 million (US\$25.3 million), respectively, in cash and cash equivalents.
 Cash and cash equivalents consist of cash on hand, cash in bank, time deposits with original maturities of three months or less when purchased and floating rate financial instruments which are unrestricted as to withdrawal or use.
 Our cash and cash equivalents are primarily denominated in Renminbi.
 Historically, we have financed our operations through cash generated from operating activities and net proceeds we received from our initial public offering.
 We intend to finance our future working capital requirements and capital expenditures from cash generated from operating activities and from the funds raised from financing activities, including the net proceeds we received from our initial public offering.
 We believe that our available cash and cash equivalents will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for the next twelve months.